Glynn Watson Jr.

-Glynn Juwan Watson Jr. (born March 9, 1997) is an American professional basketball player for CBet Jonava of the Lithuanian Basketball League (LKL).
+Glynn Juwan Watson Jr. (born March 9, 1997) is an American professional basketball player for LDLC ASVEL of the French LNB Élite and the EuroLeague.

 He played four years of college basketball with the Nebraska Cornhuskers of the Big Ten Conference.
 A consensus top 100 recruit out of high school, Watson became Nebraska's first four-star and Rivals Top 150 signee in program history.

 High school career

 Watson played for legendary high school coach Gene Pingatore at St. Joseph High School in Westchester, Illinois.
-As a senior, he averaged 15.5 points, 4.3 rebounds, 4.0 assists, and 3.0 steals per game in leading the Chargers to a 29-6 record and the school's second state title.
+As a senior, he averaged 15.5 points, 4.3 rebounds, 4.0 assists, and 3.0 steals per game in leading the Chargers to a 29–6 record and the school's second state title.
 In all, Watson had nine games of at least 20 points as a senior.
 For his efforts, he earned first-team all-state honors from the Illinois Basketball Coaches Association and Champaign News-Gazette in 2015.
 In addition, Watson was a second-team choice by the Chicago Tribune (all classes) and Chicago Sun Times (Class 3A).
 Watson played summer ball for the Illinois Wolves, one of the top AAU teams in the region.